 When the new English Thoroughbred arrived in America (mid-1700s) it quickly became a prized cross for our native race-saddle horse because it too was fast and it added height to our much shorter Running Horse.
 This breed of horse has been continuously bred to our day, we called them Hunters until very recently, now we call them Sport Horses or even Warmbloods after the European influence, but the breeding philosophy and selection process is still the same as it was in 1700, and this is the concept that the modern American has been blind to: that we here, the 'uncultured Americans' (WBFSH 4/2003), have been breeding our own 'warmblood' sport horse since 1700 continuously to this day--three-hundred plus years.
 The first Hunter registry was in 1918 and in Canada in 1926.

 American Saddle Horse (ASA): This breed emerged when the breeders consciously separated a portion of our Running Horse stock and made their breeding choices to preserve the original excellent saddle horse traits of our racehorse that were being lost with excessive crossing in of the English Thoroughbred.
+(The type of the English Thoroughbred changed and it had more unsoundness and temperament problems then the previous version--see this study for the possible answer to why this happened).
 This movement--our first foundation movement--began around 1800 by intelligent breeders like General Cooke and John Goode, and others.
 The first documented performance test (horse show) was in 1817.
 The American Saddle Horse was the first choice of the Confederate Army in the Civil War, and many famous Confederate chargers made it home to form lasting bloodlines such as Gaines Denmark ASA, John Netherland ASA and Mountain Slasher RH.

 [Kentuckians on a hunt, mounted on American Saddle Horses in the late 1800s, the precursor to our modern saddle breeds.
 The American Saddle Horse was the preferred Hunter Horse west of the Appalachian Mountains because it was a comfortable ride, had great endurance and speed, and was a talented jumper which kept its head during the excitement of the chase.
 Engraving by Klepper from "Kentucky Fox Hunt" 1895]